jccuevas/cpp-docs.es-es/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parámetros

 *pWndOldParent*<br/>
-[in, out] Ventana de elemento primario anterior del panel.
+[in, out] Ventana primaria anterior del panel.

 ### <a name="remarks"></a>Comentarios